 Bill Of Materials

-First we need to install liberaries to Arduino IDE.
-To install the required library, go to Arduino IDE and open library manager.
+First, we need to install libraries to Arduino IDE.
+To install the required library, go to Arduino IDE and open the library manager.
 Type MFRC522 in the search bar and select install.
 Now you can begin coding.

 Besides MFRC522, also include the library Servo in the code.
 While MFRC522.h enables the RFID reader module to read the RFID card, Servo.h equips the lock with a servo motor mechanism.

-Next in the setup function, first, initialise the serial port for debugging to obtain the RFID number.
-Then initialise the SPI communication with the RFID module and set the servo pin number to drive the servo motor.
+Next in the setup function, first, initialize the serial port for debugging to obtain the RFID number.
+Then initialize the SPI communication with the RFID module and set the servo pin number to drive the servo motor.

 After this, create a loop function to read the RFID UUID number.
 Then convert the RFID UUID number to a string and check whether it matches with the correct UUID number.
 If yes, then the servo motor automatically gets activated for unlocking the door.